ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 The below summarizes my development environment.
 Specs of the PC used to benchmark the implementations can be found in the project's homepage.
  - Dell XPS 15 (9560, 2017)
  - OS: ArchLinux
- - CPU: Intel i7 7700 HQ (4 Cores, 8 Threads @ 2.80-3.80 GHz, Kaby Lake)
+ - CPU: Intel i7 7700 HQ (4 Cores, 8 Threads @ 2.80-3.80 GHz)
+ - Cache:
+  - L1: 64 KB per core
+  - L2: 256 KB per core
+  - L3: 6 MB shared
  - 32 GB RAM DDR4 (2400 MHz)
  - 1 TB SSD NVME

-# Opening notes
+# Opening Notes

-## start with a slow and functioning solution, follow with iterative optimizations
+## Start with a Slow and Functioning Solution, Follow with Iterative Optimizations
 It is tempting to delve into early optimizations.
 However, these often result in complex code that is hard to understand or debug - particularly so if the implementation is multi-threaded.
 For this reason, in this submission, the goal was to first reach a correct result, irrespective of performance.
 Optimizations would follow, one after another, each taking the program from one working state to another working state that is a little faster.

-## don't guess, measure
+## Don’t Guess, Measure
 When writing high-performance code, it is not enough to rely on assumptions of what *could theoretically* execute faster.
 These assumptions are important nonetheless, as they often are at the root of alternative paths we choose to explore in trying to improve the speed of execution of our program.
 By measuring the (sub-)program's execution time, one can verify that a certain implementation is faster (or not) than another.

 When possible, such measurements are best done on the hardware on which the program is intended to run, although this is not always possible, as was the case in this challenge.

-## clean code vs. high-performance code
+## Clean Code vs. High-Performance Code
 There is a natural trade-off here: code generally considered readable and maintainable often uses higher-level abstractions and constructs to convey the code's meaning.
 This can lead to un-optimized, slower code.
 When chasing high-performance, bottlenecks will arise and resolving these will likely come at the cost of readability / maintainability.

-## Measuring execution time
+## Measuring Execution Time

-### manual measurements
+### Manual Measurements
 In the early stages of the implementation, the program's execution was quite slow, around 8 minutes on my laptop.
 Performance improvements were obvious to the naked eye.

 To time a specific function, simply measure the time before it starts and after it ends, and compute the delta.  `TStopWatch` in Delphi, or similarly `GetTickCount` in FPC.

 As the implementation matured however, this manual approach was no longer viable.
 It was time for performance profilers.

-### performance profiler
+### Performance Profiler

 The first thing to note about performance profilers is that they slow down the execution tremendously, as they measure the time taken by every line of code in the project.
 To reduce the wait between each run, a smaller input file was used (100M rows instead of 1B).
 Even then, a single profiling run would take ~15 minutes.